TRAU FC earn maiden I-League point after 2-2 draw against Real Kashmir

 Fellow Nigerian Patrick Uche then beat him for the second time in the 82nd minute, this time from a free-kick which got an unfortunate deflection from Mason, wong-footing the keeper.
 Mason, who was rightly adjudged Hero of the Match, ensured that the home side did not enjoy their lead for more than a minute.
 From another wonderful cross from Danish Farooq from the left, Mason rose perfectly to lob a header over Mithun to cancel out the TRAU lead.

-Following the draw, Kashmir remains ninth on the table having bagged a couple of points from as many games while TRAU moves up one place to tenth with one point from four matches.
+Following the draw, Kashmir remain ninth on the table having bagged a couple of points from as many games while TRAU move up one place to tenth with one point from four matches.
+On the match, Real Kashmir FC co-founder Sandeep Chattoo said, "Every game, whether we win, loose or draw, is a lesson for us and improvement of our game is a constant endeavour from my team.
+I am sure success will be there and drawbacks will be overcome.

+"It was a good game and my compliments to TRAU.
+As far as RKFC is concerned, we have to ensure that we will soon open up our winning account and march ahead in the I-league season.
+"And the upcoming home game on December 26 will boost the team's morale," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)